 EMDR Therapy

-What is emdr therapy?
+What is EMDR Therapy?

-EMDR is a physiologically based therapy that helps a person see disturbing material in a new and less disturbing way.
+Eye Movement Desensitization and Reprocessing (EMDR) is a physiologically based therapy that helps a person see disturbing material in a new and less disturbing way.
 It is a highly researched treatment that has been shown to reduce symptoms associated with PTSD and is most researched in its effectiveness with issues related to trauma.
 It has been demonstrated to be effective with a number off issues including trauma, anxiety, panic, phobias, depression, performance anxiety, complicated grief, chronic pain and substance abuse.

-what are the benefits of emdr therapy?
+benefits of emdr therapy

 EMDR has been shown to have a number of benefits.
 Some of these include: